Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - 30-day money-back network guarantee.
 If you are not happy with the quality of your network connection or signal strength, you can cancel within 30 days and return your modem for a refund.

 - Add on data.
 If you run out of data on your 30-day wireless 4G plan, you can purchase a data add-on to get an extra 10GB for $20.
-You can also renew your 60GB, 120GB or 300GB plan to start a new 30 days.
+You can also renew your 60GB or 120GB plan to start a new 30 days.

 - Only pay when you need it.
 If you go away on holiday for a month you can simply remove your plan on your Skinny Dashboard so you are not charged and then renew when you get home.

 - No data caps.
-Skinny Unlimited Broadband doesn’t have any data caps, so you can use as much data as you need and enjoy the same speeds.
+Skinny Unlimited Broadband doesn’t have any data caps, so you can use as much data as you need, as long as it’s not overly excessive or unreasonable under Skinny’s Fair Use Policy.

 What to be aware of

 Even if most of the plans are available where you live, one or two might not be.
-Two of the addresses we checked (in Hamilton and Auckland central) showed that the 300GB package wasn’t available at the moment, but as coverage spots are still being added you may want to check back later.
+But as coverage spots are still being added you may want to check back later.

 Skinny says that’s because 4G has heavier data requirements and puts pressure on cell towers that are shared with mobile users.
 Your local cell site may already be at capacity and it’s important not to overload it or it will affect the service of customers in that area.
 Skinny broadband is constantly working on updating the network so you may have availability at some point in the future.